bridgecrew-perf6/cortex-deployer-scripts/README.md

 - Grant yourself Organization Policy Administrator at an Organization level.
 This is needed to set project level policies.
 In the UI, set context to organization level (instead of project).
 Go to Cloud IAM and through the UI, grant yourself Organization Policy Administrator at an Organization level.
 - Log-in to Argolis as user with project creation permission and create a new project.
 Note project ID.
 We will need this for the rest of this script

-## Instructions to deploy to new argolis project
+## Instructions for end-to-end deployment to new project (fro example, in Argolis environment)
 1. Check Billing Account for the new project is set.
 If not proceeed to set it.
 Login with user credentials that has the required role: ```Billing Account Creator```.
 Open Cloud Console --> From Org view --> Switch to Home Page of new Proejct --> (Click Hamburger Menu - Top Left) Select ```Billing``` --> ```Link Billing Account```.
 On the pop-up that follows (Title: Select the billing account for your project ```<<Your New Project Name>>```) --> select an existing billing account from the drop-down and click ```Set Account```.
 Do NOT forget to switch back to a Argolis user account, before you continue with the next steps.
 2. Login to Cloud Shell --> Open Editor --> Open New Terminal
 3. Clone this repo.
 Change working directory to this repo's root.